How To Make Sure Your App is HIPAA Compliant? (Experts Advice)

 Not necessarily.
-If the app does not include or give access to individually identifiable data defined as PHI, it is likely to be out of scope.
+If the app does not include or give access to individually identifiable data defined as PHI, it is likely to be out of the scope of mobile app HIPAA compliance.
 For example, the app may provide aggregate data or comparison statistics.

 “Once you have a solid foundation, you have a long list of rules to meet; it’s a lot more work than building a simple Rails app on Heroku.”

-Andrew Mitchell gives us a bit more insight on file storage when it comes to HIPAA compliance and talks to us more about data de-identification…
+Andrew Mitchell gives us a bit more insight on file storage when it comes to HIPAA compliance for mobile apps and talks to us more about data de-identification…

-Server side: Once your data has made it safely to the server, there are a whole host of concerns around encryption, key management, key rotation, encrypted backup, audit logging, etc. These are all solvable problems, but easy to get wrong if you’re not an expert.
+Once your data has made it safely to the server, there are a whole host of concerns around encryption, key management, key rotation, encrypted backup, audit logging, etc. These are all solvable problems, but easy to get wrong if you’re not thinking like a healthcare app development agency or expert.

-Are there ways to create an app that collects PHI but where I don’t have to go through an overwhelming process of making sure I’m compliant?
+How can I create an app that collects PHI without going through an overwhelming process of making sure I’m compliant?